fastapi/fastapi/docs/en/docs/tutorial/path-params.md

 ## Path parameters with types

-You can declare the type of a path parameter in the function, using standard Python type annotations:
+You can declare the type of path parameter in the function, using standard Python type annotations:

 ```Python hl_lines="7"
 {!../../../docs_src/path_params/tutorial002.py!}